inkdevhub/swanky-cli/packages/templates/README.md

 # Swanky templates

-Templates used to generate Swanky projects as well as new `ink!` and `ask!` language contracts.
+Templates used to generate Swanky projects and `ink!` language contracts.
 Templates are parsed using [Handlebars](https://handlebarsjs.com/) templating engine, and are passed the following object:

 ```ts